dblasher/Portfolio/README.md

 My Portfolio page is hosted through Github Pages [here](https://dblasher.github.io/portfolio/)

-As of 10.12.18 it under construction.
+As of 2.15.19 it under construction.

+Some content I'd like to add:

+- creating a graphic from a dream image: Experimenting with graphic design and dream analysis
+- Minor Bliss: Why is the minor key so pleasant to me?
+- Thano's Victory: Ending on a positive note